chris2fr/seeshootcom/_source/en/shoots/index.md

 lang: en
 title: Photographer Services
 layout: blog
+todo: use modernblog layout with photos in grid
 ---

 ## [Product Shoots](/en/shoots/products/)

-I can take pictures of your products for catalogues, ads and the like.
+I can take pictures of your products for catalogues, ads and the like. [->](/en/shoots/products/)

 ## [Portraiture and People Shoots](/en/shoots/persons/)

-I can render an attractive image of you just the way you are.
+I can render an attractive image of you just the way you are. [->](/en/shoots/persons/)

 ## Business communication